Unconditional Quantum Advantage for Sampling with Shallow Circuits: Introduction

 While Bell's predictions have been verified experimentally~\cite{georgescu2021bell}, there are significant challenges to demonstrating quantum advantage for complex computational problems such as factoring.
 The current best known quantum algorithms for these problems require construction of a full scale fault-tolerant quantum computer, which is well beyond our current experimental capabilities.
 Additionally, while it is widely believed that there is no efficient classical algorithm for factoring, this hardness has not been proven formally.
 Indeed, proving any problem can be solved efficiently by a quantum computer but not by a classical computer would also require proving $\P \neq \PSPACE$~\cite{watrous2008quantum}, constituting a major breakthrough in complexity theory.

 One approach to demonstrating quantum advantage while avoiding these problems is to study the task of sampling from the output distribution of quantum circuits.
-Here it seems possible that even shallow quantum circuits (that is quantum, circuits whose depth is much less than their length) can perform tasks which are still hard classically.
+In this setting it seems possible that even shallow quantum circuits (that is, quantum circuits whose depth is much less than their length) can perform tasks which are still hard classically.
 In 2004, Terhal and DiVincenzo provided evidence, later strengthened by Aaronson \cite{aaronson2005quantum}, that there is no polynomial time classical algorithm that takes as input a description of a depth-3 quantum circuit and produces samples from the output distribution of that circuit~\cite{terhal2002adaptive}.
 More recently, a series of works \cite{bouland2018quantum,aaronson2016complexity,boixo2018characterizing} studied the complexity of sampling from the output distribution of a randomly generated shallow quantum circuit (again given a description of the circuit as input) and gave evidence this task couldn't be performed by classical computers in polynomial time.
 We refer the reader to~\cite{harrow2017quantum} for a more complete discussion of these issues.

 While these examples are striking, they do have some limitations.
-As in the case of factoring, the proofs of classical hardness in the results discussed above are not unconditional, but instead rely on (natural) complexity-theoretic conjectures.
-More subtly, the presence of noise in real-world experiments means that even quantum computers will not sample from the ideal output distribution of quantum circuits \textit{exactly}.
+As in the case of factoring, the proofs of classical hardness in the results discussed above are conditional, relying on (natural) complexity-theoretic conjectures.
+More subtly, the presence of noise in real-world experiments means that quantum computers will not sample from the ideal output distribution of quantum circuits \textit{exactly}.
 Near-term (NISQ~\cite{preskill2018quantum}) devices will likely only sample from the output distribution of the idealized quantum circuits up to (likely large) \textit{additive error}.
-Strengthening hardness-of-sampling results of the form described above to this more real-world scenario requires much more tenuous complexity-theoretic conjectures.
+Strengthening hardness-of-sampling results of the form described above to this more real-world scenario requires more tenuous complexity-theoretic conjectures.